dataplat/dbatools/readme.md

 ## Usage examples

-dbatools now offers over 325 commands!
+As previously mentioned, dbatools now offers [over 300 commands](https://dbatools.io/commands)!
 [Here are some of the ones we highlight at conferences](https://gist.github.com/potatoqualitee/e8932b64aeb6ef404e252d656b6318a2).

 ```powershell
 # Set some vars